vegaprotocol/governance-templates/mainnet/0.74-proposal-templates/README.md

 #### Rationale

-With additional flexibility in setting the liquidity fee, two new methods have been introduced as options for liquidity fee setting: the [Stake Weighted Average method](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#stake-weighted-average-method-for-setting-the-liquidity-fee-factor) and the [Constant Liquidity Fee Method](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#constant-liquidity-fee-method)
+With additional flexibility in setting the liquidity fee, two new methods have been introduced as options for liquidity fee setting: the [Stake Weighted Average](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#stake-weighted-average-method-for-setting-the-liquidity-fee-factor) method and the [Constant Liquidity Fee](https://github.com/vegaprotocol/specs/blob/palazzo/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md#constant-liquidity-fee-method) method.
+No change has been propopsed as liquidity providers should review these methods and make governance propsals to change the method if and as desired.

 ### Mark price and “composite” internal price for perpetual funding TWAP updates